 Different Types of REITs

-There are actually several different kinds of REITs, depending on how the shares are bought and held.
+There are several kinds of REITs, depending on how the shares are bought and held.
 Here is an overview of the different types of REITs you can invest in.

 Publicly-Traded Equity REITs